 Make sure employees know who’s doing training and when and how they can get involved.
 Sell the positives and that the life they save may not be one at work, it may be at the mall, the grocery store, or even at home!

 Graphic Products carries a full line of custom safety labeling and signage tools to quickly and efficiently mark where first aid and safety stations are located.
-As the leader in safety visual communication, Graphic Products also has an array of pre-printed first aid signs plus targeted industry resources, such as training tools for first aid in construction environments.
+As the leader in safety visual communication, Graphic Products also has an array of pre-printed first aid signs plus targeted industry resources, such as safety labels & signs for first aid in construction environments.